stealthdrop/stealthdrop/README.md

 As previously mentioned, the ECDSA construction was implemented by members of the 0xPARC community and open-sourced just a few weeks ago: https://github.com/0xPARC/circom-secp256k1.

 The Merkle Tree construction and other primitives were strongly inspired by the Tornado Cash protocol and its code: https://github.com/tornadocash.

+If you'd like to run your own remote SNARK prover or set up your own airdrop, take a look at [USAGE.md](./USAGE.md) for more information.